Mooshua/Lilikoi/Docs/mounts.md

-Mounts are a powerful type dictionary that is designed to allow for a wide array of software to store and read their own opaque states without colliding with other software in the same environments.
+Mounts are a powerful type dictionary that is designed to allow for a wide array of software to store and read their own opaque states without colliding with other software in the same environment.

 Mounts are present throughout many stages in the lifecycle of a Lilikoi container:
  - Creation/Compilation